March 14, 2026

 What You'll Need

-• kid-friendly interface, creative model suggestions, and printable instructions.
+• You will need brikit.app - kid-friendly interface, creative model suggestions, and printable instructions.
 Which parents would not love getting kids building again without buying more!

 • Smartphone + Lego stash